Particular/docs.particular.net/nservicebus/upgrades/7to8/databus.md

 ## Seralizer configuration made mandatory

-The new data bus configuration API now requires a serializer to be explicitly configured, instead of:
+The new data bus configuration API now requires a serializer to be explicitly configured.

-snippet: 7to8-DataBusUsage-UpgradeGuide-old

-Use:

-snippet: 7to8-DataBusUsage-UpgradeGuide
+snippet: 7to8-databus-serializer-mandatory

 The recommended serializer is `SystemJsonDataBusSerializer` that is built-in and that uses the `System.Text.Json` library.
 While BinaryFormatter is still supported via the new package called `NServiceBus.DataBus.BinarySerializer`, customers are strongly encouraged to move away from it.

+## Removal of dependency injection support for serializers

+The serializer interface `IDataBusSerializer` can no longer be resolved via the container and serializers must be configured explicitly.

+snippet: 7to8-databus-custom-serializer

+NOTE: A runtime exception is thrown if a `IDataBusSerializer` is registered in the container.

 ## Migration from BinaryFormatter